 - Are the grounds well maintained?

-I cannot begin to tell you how many students have lost out on the perfect home just because they weren’t able to make a security deposit within 24-48 hours of acceptance.
+We cannot begin to tell you how many students have lost out on the perfect home just because they weren’t able to make a security deposit within 24-48 hours of acceptance.

-Before signing the lease both you and your co-signer MUST THOROUGHLY read through the entire agreement before making any commitment whatsoever.
-It is very likely that the contract will be an adhesion document where the terms and conditions set by the landlord are non negotiable.
+Before signing the lease, both you and your co-signer MUST THOROUGHLY read through the entire agreement before making any commitment whatsoever.
+It’s very likely that the contract will be an adhesion document where the terms and conditions set by the landlord are non negotiable.
 It’s very much like a take it or leave it situation, if you get the point.

 As such it is pivotal that you understand the legal terms and language which you will come across in the contract, such as “shares’, ‘sublets’, ‘forfeit’ and a few others.